New all-time record for palladium as trade optimism kicks up price

 Trade optimism, generated by the public promise of trade talks between the US and China, has helped stock markets and lessened investor concerns, reviving interest in palladium and other precious metals used for industrial purposes.

 Optimism isn’t the only factor driving the price rise, however.
 Unrest in South Africa – disrupting labour – is threatening what is an already limited output.
 Palladium hasn’t met demand for years, and any disruption could limit the already insufficient supply further.
-The militant union Amcu recently re-elected Joseph Mathunjwa as its leader; a man who has previously been labelled a ‘firebrand’ for his combative approach to negotiations.
+The militant union AMCU (Association of Mineworkers and Construction Union) recently re-elected Joseph Mathunjwa as its leader; a man who has previously been labelled a ‘firebrand’ for his combative approach to negotiations.
 Some fear that Mathunjwa’s election could see incidents repeating the clashes of 2012, which left 34 dead after skirmishes between the workers on strike and the South African police.

 According to Statista, Russia produced 85 tonnes of palladium in 2018, but South Africa was not too far behind in second place with 68 tonnes – a large chunk of the global supply.
 Canada, the US, and Zimbabwe each produced between 12-17 tonnes of the precious metal.